Animatable Neural Radiance Fields for Modeling Dynamic Human Bodies: Introduction

 To overcome these problems, we propose a novel motion representation named neural blend weight field.
 Based on the skeleton-driven deformation framework \cite{lewis2000pose}, blend weight fields are combined with 3D human skeletons to generate deformation fields.
 This representation has two advantages.
 First, since the human skeleton is easy to track \cite{joo2018total}, it does not need to be jointly optimized and thus provides an effective regularization on the learning of deformation fields.
 Second, by learning an additional neural blend weight field at the canonical space, we can explicitly animate the neural radiance field with input motions.

-We evaluate our approach on the H36M \cite{ionescu2013human3} dataset that captures dynamic humans in complex motions with synchronized cameras.
+We evaluate our approach on the H36M \cite{ionescu2013human3} and ZJU-MoCap \cite{peng2020neural} datasets that capture dynamic humans in complex motions with synchronized cameras.
 Across all video sequences, our approach exhibits state-of-the-art performances on novel view synthesis and novel pose synthesis.
-In addition, our method is able to reconstruct the 3D human shape at the canonical space and repose the reconstructed geometry.
+In addition, our method is able to reconstruct the 3D human shape at the canonical space and repose the geometry.

 In summary, this work has the following contributions: